A small tool to deploy blocklist updates to a mastodon server using its API.

 Concept

 The idea is to maintain a blocklist in a simple structured file in this repository.
-All changes need to be deployed to the mastodon server, this is supposed to be automated with Drone CI.
+All changes need to be deployed to the fediverse server, this is supposed to be automated with Drone CI.

 In order to compare the list entries, we can read the whole blocklist using the get endpoint.
-At the same time we read the whole file in the repository, make a comparision and remove unblocked domains from the blocklist and add newly added.
+At the same time we read the whole file in the repository, make a comparison and remove unblocked domains from the blocklist and add newly added.

-Since we have several attributes for a domain blog, a simple .txt file might not be sufficient.
+Since we have several attributes for a domain block, a simple .txt file might not be sufficient.
 We probably want to set the severity, reject_media, reject_reports and comments.
 This means we need a human-readable, easily python-readable and structured file format.
 Since Python 3.11 got native support for toml and it supports Array of Tables, I'd prefer to use this.

 Basic usage

-usage: mastodon_blocklist_deploy [-h] [-s SERVER] [-t TOKEN] [-i INPUT_FILE] [-r REMOTE_BLOCKLIST] [-o OUTPUT] [-v] [-n] {diff,deploy,export}
+usage: fediverse_blocklist_deploy [-h] [-s SERVER] [-t TOKEN] [-i INPUT_FILE] [-r REMOTE_BLOCKLIST] [-o OUTPUT] [-v] [-n]

-Deploy blocklist updates to a mastodon server
+Deploy blocklist updates to a fediverse server

 positional arguments:

-{diff,deploy,export} Either use 'diff' to check the difference between local blockĺist and the blocklist on the server, 'deploy' to apply the current local blocklist or 'export' to export the remote blocklist into a local file.
+{diff,deploy,export} Either use 'diff' to check the difference between local blockĺist and the blocklist on the server, 'deploy'

 options: